-A recent study the National Association for Information Destruction (NAID) found that 40 percent of the systems it examined when sold into the secondary markets still contained personally identifiable information (PII) left by the original owners of the hardware.
+A recent study the National Association for Information Destruction (NAID) found that 40 percent of the discarded computers, devices and systems it examined when sold into the secondary markets still contained personally identifiable information (PII) left by the original owners of the hardware.
 A vast number of computer hard drives, tablets and smartphones still contained personal and corporate PII including credit card data, contact information, user IDs with passwords and tax records.

 Among the 250 devices examined, PII was still accessible on 50% of the tablets, 44% of the hard drives and 13% of the mobile phones.
 In many instances, those selling, donating, trading in or recycling the gear presumed they had adequately scrubbed the systems but failed to use the proper data destruction methods, often just reformatting the drives or using free software.